 More Labour Party activists accused of anti-Semitism

-In addition, the Labour Party suspended Vicky Kirby, Labour’s former candidate in Woking, after she tweeted “What do you know about Jews?
+Also, the Labour Party suspended Vicky Kirby, Labour’s former candidate in Woking, after she tweeted “What do you know about Jews?
 They’ve got big noses and support Spurs”.

 The Labour Party suspended Vicky Kirby for the second time in 2016.

-A few weeks ago, Labour deselected one of its candidates, Alison Gove-Humphries, after she shared a social media post.
+In March 2017, Labour deselected one of its candidates, Alison Gove-Humphries, after she shared a social media post.